EKMoca/skills-github-pages/index.md

 ---
-title: Art, a discourse on meaning in a dopamine depleted world.
+title: "A discourse on finding meaning in a dopamine depleted world." - Art
 ---

 ``` python